 In today’s world of computer and virtual education, learning a language has often become removed from its original purpose: learning to communicate and connect with others.
 To me the French language is the perfect medium—philosophical, complex and romantic by nature—to lead students on their own journey to discovery.

-During my studies in clinical imagery and meditation at the New York Psychosynthesis Institute I noticed that most people didn’t use their creative intelligence to support their learning process.
-During my years of teaching, however, I realized that no matter the age, social background or personal skills, the more a student is engaged in his or her learning process in stimulating and creative ways, the more he or she succeeds in approaching life in general and other interests and personal obligations in particular.
+During my clinical imagery and meditation studies at the New York Psychosynthesis Institute I noticed that most people didn’t use their creative intelligence to support their learning process.
+During my years of teaching, however, I realized that no matter the age, social background or personal skills, the more a student is engaged in his or her learning process in personal and creative ways, the more he or she succeeds in approaching life in general and other interests and personal obligations in particular.

 My teaching style is rooted in my understanding of learning languages, my own writing process and my life experience.
 When the language becomes personal, in my case writing poetry in English (my third language), it takes on a different connotation, one that is meaningful and pertinent to my own self.
 The fact that the language doesn’t carry any personal history offers me a freedom, a distance and a detachment I can use to explore untapped and/or difficult territories, thus making the writing process richer and more potent.